easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     is more challenging than on your typical Intel + NVIDIA GPU cluster with NVIDIA/Mellanox interconnect.
-Given that the technology is very new, one can also expect a rapid evolution of the programming environment with a risk of breaking compatibility with earlier versions, and a need for frequent software updates in the initial yeas of operation to work around bugs or make new and important features available.
+Given that the technology is very new, one can also expect a rapid evolution of the programming environment with a risk of breaking compatibility with earlier versions, and a need for frequent software updates in the initial years of operation to work around bugs or make new and important features available.
 So the maintenance cost of a the user application stack is certainly higher than on clusters based on more conventional technology.
 Early experience has also shown that we need to be prepared for potentially breaking changes on very short notice.